chmoder/chmoder.github.io/index.md

 I graduated from the University of Nebraska at Omaha Peter Kiewit Institute with a Bachelors in Computer Science with an emphasis on Internet Systems and Parallel Computation.
 In my spare time I mastered HTTP standards and exposing them as web services.
 I worked for the university in student enrollment services as a web developer migrating all our sites from a windows stack to a LAMP stack with our custom MVC environment.
 My senior year I participated in an independent study about Combinatorial Algorithms on GPUs.

 For the next six years I worked at CSG Actuarial as their Principal Software Engineer.
 Where I designed and developed web services and web/mobile applications to get, maintain, and expose health care information.
-That high level task involved designing and developing multiple kinds of databases, cloud services, machine learning services, DevOps applications, and leading a team.
+That high level task involved designing and developing multiple kinds of databases, cloud services, machine learning services, DevOps applications leading a team, and defining long term technical vision.

 Now I work at an embedded consultants firm.
 IoT projects have been a hobby of mine for several years and now I get to make my hobby my full time passion.
 I am involved with developing systems and services for management of IoT devices, embedded device programming, building custom OS images, and delivering hardware and software packages to customers.